micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-And I tell you, you are Peter [Greek, _Petros_--a large piece of rock], and on this rock [Greek, _petra_--a huge rock like Gibraltar] I will build My church, and the gates of Hades (the powers of the infernal region) shall not overpower it [or be strong to its detriment or hold out against it].
+And I tell you, you are Peter [Greek, Petros--a large piece of rock], and on this rock [Greek, petra--a huge rock like Gibraltar] I will build My church, and the gates of Hades (the powers of the infernal region) shall not overpower it [or be strong to its detriment or hold out against it].